 Fundraising pages will stay open until 30 November 2017.
 You are welcome to send through additional donations directly to Cancer Council NSW after this time.
 Please send to: Attn: Seven Bridges Walk Team, Cancer Council NSW, PO Box 816, POTTS POINT NSW 1335.

 How will I know where the course is?

-You need to collect your Event Passport when you register at one of the seven Villages on event morning.
-The Event Passport will contain important event information as well as a course map.
+You need to collect your Event Guide when you register at one of the seven Villages on event morning.
+The Event Guide will contain important event information as well as a course map.
 There will also be event signage and volunteer course marshals along the route to point you in the right direction.
 The course will follow a similar route to 2016.
 Please see the Course Map.